Practice Support Program

-It encompasses the existing CE credit process and provides additional guidance to support chiropractors in achieving their career goals in an evidence-informed manner.
+It encompasses the existing continuing education (CE) credit process and provides additional guidance to support chiropractors in achieving their career goals in an evidence-informed manner.

-As the diagram below demonstrates, the PSP consists of the following steps that chiropractors must complete.
+As the diagram below demonstrates, the Practice Support Program consists of the following steps that chiropractors must complete.

 - Complete a self-reflective Competency Assessment.

 - Download (please see below) and complete the My Professional Plan learning plan that guides continuing education activities.

 - Then complete and submit My Professional Plan before the end of the 2-year cycle.